Skip to content

 )

-# 3. Create optimizer
+# 3. Create optimizer with MINIMAL settings for cost efficiency

 optimizer = Optimizer(

-val_frac=0.25, # Use 25% of examples for validation
+val_frac=0.25, # Use 25% for validation (1 example)

 dspy_init_kwargs=dict(

-max_errors=3 # Max errors before stopping
+max_errors=10, # Max errors before stopping

 ),